February 7, 2021

 Integration Across Disciplines

-As followers of Jesus, there are no aspects of mastery that do not require theological acumen, biblical rootedness, practical skill, and proven character.
+As followers of Jesus, there are no aspects of proficiency that do not require theological acumen, biblical rootedness, practical skill, and proven character.
 Integrated outcomes find a place for all four.
 This won’t always be overt in the writing of the highest-level description, but when the outcome with its discrete goals, interactions, inputs, and indicators is taken as a whole, the result is an integrated outcome.

 The goal is for integrated outcomes to describe a mature follower of Jesus – not solely in terms of what work the student does but in terms of who the student can become and what they become capable of.
 The word “outcome” describes the specific, tangible result embodied by the successful student.
 When the principle itself is integrated with the others we have described thus far, we find that integrated outcomes are also contextually-sensitive outcomes.